lparry/travel-blog/source/_posts/2015-05-04-revisiting-antigua-and-earth-lodge.markdown

 <a href="https://www.flickr.com/photos/lucasthenomad/17057161215/in/set-72157651649474182" title="Modern chassis chickenbus by Lucas the nomad, on Flickr"><img src="https://farm8.staticflickr.com/7612/17057161215_6a33fe558e_c.jpg" width="800" height="601" alt="Modern chassis chickenbus"></a>

-The place that I'd been given the name of by the hostel, Taller Horacio's de Camionetas, appeared closed when I arrived.
+The place that I'd been given the name of by the hostel, Taller Horacios de Camionetas, appeared closed when I arrived.
 I knocked on the door anyway and a guy who actually spoke a decent amount of English answered the door.
 He was happy to let me come in for a look and told me a bunch about how they also make